Mahesh Babu: Established actor and stardom (2011–2017)

 Babu had two releases in 2014, the first one being Sukumar's 1: Nenokkadine, an action thriller focusing on a celebrity suffering from hallucinations related to the murder of his parents and the discovery of a special variety of rice.
 Babu's performance received praise, with critics calling it one of his best performances.
 For his performance, he received his fourth nomination for the SIIMA Award for Best Actor (Telugu).

 Babu collaborated with Koratala Siva for the action drama film Srimanthudu (2015) opposite Shruti Haasan.
 He co-produced the film under his newly formed banner G. Mahesh Babu Entertainment Pvt.
 Ltd, marking his first film production venture.
 He opted to do so to control the film's budget, accepting a share in profits in lieu of remuneration.
 Released on 7 August 2015, Srimanthudu opened to positive reviews from critics, and he won his fifth Filmfare Award for Best Actor – Telugu for the film.
-Sethumadhavan N. of Bangalore Mirror stated, Srimanthudu wouldn't have been as effective if it did not have Mahesh Babu who is at his charming best, adding that he "underplays the emotional scenes, making them a treat to watch".
+Sethumadhavan N. of Bangalore Mirror stated, Srimanthudu wouldn't have been as effective if it did not have Babu who is at his charming best, adding that he "underplays the emotional scenes, making them a treat to watch".
 Babu also adopted his native village, Burripalem.
 Babu won third SIIMA award for best actor for his performance in the film.

 In 2016, he appeared in Brahmotsavam opposite Kajal Aggarwal, Samantha Ruth Prabhu and Pranitha Subhash.
 Originally produced as a bi-lingual, the film would've marked Babu's first straight-out Tamil film.
-While the film underperformed at the box office, the Deccan Chronicle stated that Mahesh Babu was its saving grace.
+While the film underperformed at the box office, the Deccan Chronicle stated that Babu was its saving grace.